Xiaoxi-Li1/Xiaoxi-Li1.github.io/_pages/about.md

 - Research interests: Retrieval-augmented generation, large language models for information retrieval, session-based document ranking

 # News
+- *2024.5*: We publish a new toolkit ⚡FlashRAG, which can help you implement RAG methods quickly!
+See more [details](https://arxiv.org/abs/2405.13576).
 - *2024.5*: Congrats!
 Our three papers have been accepted by ACL 2024!
 - *2024.4*: We write a new survey about generative information retrieval.
 See more [details](https://arxiv.org/abs/2404.14851).
 - *2024.1*: We propose a new instruction tuning dataset (INTERS) for unlocking the power of LLMs on search tasks.
 See more [details](https://arxiv.org/abs/2401.06532).